-Prenuptial (premarital) agreements are written contracts created by two people planning to be married.
-The agreement typically lists all of the property each person owns and their debts.
-It states what each person's property rights will be after they marry both in the event of divorce or death.
+Prenuptial or premarital agreements are written contracts created by two people planning to be married.
+The agreement typically lists all of the property currently owned by each person and their debts.
+The prenuptial agreement states what each person's property rights will be after they marry in the event of separation, divorce or death.
 Premarital agreements will often state whether spousal support (maintenance or alimony) will be paid after the marriage ends.

-Contact an Attorney Today
+Contact An Attorney Today

+The more you know about the law before you marry, the more you can protect yourself and your spouse during the marriage.
 To speak with one of our experienced lawyers about your prenuptial agreement, email our office today.